jags111/elimination-nodes/wiki/creating-custom-comfyui_nodes-guide.md

 1. Create a project directory for your new node in `ComfyUI/custom_nodes`
 2. Create an `__init__.py` file in the project directory
 3. Create the python file for your custom node in the project directory
-4. Import or copy util functions/files you want from the comfy root directory `ComfyUI/`
-    - E.g., if you want to mimic the way `INPUT_TYPES()` is implemented in the [*Load Image*](https://github.com/comfyanonymous/ComfyUI/blob/b3e97fc7141681b1fa6da3ee6701c0f9a31d38f8/nodes.py#L1468) default node in `ComfyUI/nodes.py`, you will want to import and use `ComfyUI/folder_paths.py`
-      - So either import [folder_paths.py](https://raw.githubusercontent.com/comfyanonymous/ComfyUI/b3e97fc7141681b1fa6da3ee6701c0f9a31d38f8/folder_paths.py) from the comfy root directory or just copy and paste the file into your custom node dir and import from there
+4. you can `import` files from the ComfyUI main folder directly.
+For example, you may want to import `folder_paths` in your node code: `import folder_paths`

 </details>